 Whakahoa Whakawatea Kaitoi Tangata Holdsworth Creative Spaces Fellowship

 This fellowship supports a tutor/facilitator-led project that involves artists within a creative space working collaboratively.
-Accessibility will be built into the creation and/or presentation of new or existing work.
-For example, it could be audio description, sensory experiences, and/or incorporating NZSL.
+Accessibility and inclusion will be built into the creation and the development of the project.

 We are looking for projects where the creative space artists are at the centre of the process and their work is amplified.
 This is an opportunity to extend the values, vision and work of the creative space, exploring new ideas, possibilities, and out-of-the-box thinking.
 We are excited to hear from established and emerging creative spaces that are part of the Network.

 Artforms include but are not limited to dance, film, creative writing, music, theatre, ngā toi Māori, Pacific arts, visual arts, ceramics and sculpture.

-The project outcome and process will be documented and shared with the Creative Spaces Network as an example of best practice.
+- to have the project process and outcome documented and shared with the Creative Spaces Network as an example of best practice.

-The recipient of the fellowship receives $10,000 sponsored by the Holdsworth Charitable Trust.
-We anticipate the project will take around 200 hours to complete within a 12-month period.
+The recipient of the fellowship receives $10,000, sponsored by the Holdsworth Charitable Trust.
+We anticipate the project will take around 200 hours to complete within a six-month period.